This week's Agent Spotlight features Steven Malk of Writers House, LLC.

 "Yes, it's quite uncommon for me to send something out - especially by a first-time writer - and not ask for revisions first.
 The market is more competitive than ever, and it's worth it to me to take the time to make something as polished as possible.
 The goal isn't just to sell a manuscript; it's to put it in the best possible position to succeed.
 And the better shape a manuscript is in, the more likely this is to happen."
 (Link)

-Peter de Seve, Mac Barnett, Brian Biggs, Justina Chen Headley, Matt de la Pena, Kelly DiPucchio, Jennifer Donnelly, Carson Ellis, AG Ford, Gris Grimly, Brett Helquist, Stephanie Hemphill, Deborah Hopkinson, Amanda Jenkins, Jon Klassen, Melinda Long, Nikki McClure, Kenneth Oppel, Margie Palatini, Sara Pennypacker, Frank Portman, Elise Primavera, Aaron Renier, Adam Rex, Chris Rylander, Cynthia Rylant, Paul Schmid, Jon Scieszka, Lane Smith, Sonya Sones, Yoko Tanaka, Amy Timberlake, Eric Wight, Deborah Wiles, Karma Wilson, David Yoo, Michelle Zink, among others!
+Mac Barnett, Brian Biggs, Sheela Chari, Justina Chen Headley, Lena Coakley, Matt de la Pena, Peter de Seve, Kelly DiPucchio, Jennifer Donnelly, Carson Ellis, Emily Fairlie, AG Ford, Marla Frazee, Gris Grimly, Brett Helquist, Stephanie Hemphill, Deborah Hopkinson, Amanda Jenkins, Jon Klassen, Loren Long, Melinda Long, Colin Meloy, Nikki McClure, Kadir Nelson, Kenneth Oppel, Margie Palatini, Sara Pennypacker, Greg Pizzoli, Frank Portman, Elise Primavera, Aaron Renier, Adam Rex, Chris Rylander, Cynthia Rylant, Ruta Sepetys, Paul Schmid, Jon Scieszka, Bob Shea, Lane Smith, Sonya Sones, Yoko Tanaka, Amy Timberlake, Laura Vaccaro Seeger, Deborah Wiles, Karma Wilson, David Yoo, Michelle Zink, among others.

 Submission Guidelines (always verify):